bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

 Our map, however, is not predominantly organized by time.
-Most regions contain articles from multiple different eras in fairly close proximity; but when zooming in closer, temporal periods often become well segregated.
+Most regions contain articles from multiple different eras in fairly close proximity.

 ```api
 encoding: